CS601-F21/Ticket-Purchase-Web-Application/README.md

 ### Requirements

 1. You will use Servlets/Jetty as your web framework.
-2. You will use your [assigned SQL database](https://docs.google.com/spreadsheets/d/1zEoGR9wBEJD7EKQQcjm8OMBD-APjPo-Ya_fRKD70OVU/edit?usp=sharing) to store all data including user information, event information, and ticket transaction/purchase information.
-You are required to design the database tables.
+2. You will use your [assigned SQL cs601.project4.backend.database](https://docs.google.com/spreadsheets/d/1zEoGR9wBEJD7EKQQcjm8OMBD-APjPo-Ya_fRKD70OVU/edit?usp=sharing) to store all data including user information, event information, and ticket transaction/purchase information.
+You are required to design the cs601.project4.backend.database tables.
 3. By the deadline you must have all code committed to your Github repository.
 All features must be demonstrated during your interactive grading session.
 4. This is an individual assignment.
 Teams will not be permitted for this assignment.